 About Conference

-With great pleasure, ME Conferences invites everyone to the "9th World Kidney Congress," which will take place in Dubai, UAE on March 07-08, 2024, with the theme “Explore ways to enhance the experiences in nephrology care."
+With great pleasure, ME Conferences invites everyone to the "9th World Kidney Congress," scheduled to be held on November 13-14, 2024 at Dubai, UAE, with the theme “Explore ways to enhance the experiences in nephrology care."
 KIDNEY MEET 2024 is an international conference that brings together leading specialists from all over the world to discuss the fundamentals and significant developments in the rapidly developing area of nephrology.
 This is a global forum for discussing ground-breaking studies and advancements in kidney disease treatment.
 It will be an amazing chance to network with influential people and discover the latest advancements in nephrology technology.

 The conference highlights keynote presentations, oral talks, poster presentations and exhibitions.
 All the speakers, participants, students, and delegates from across the globe are cordially invited to the event the international Kidney Meet 2024.
 Encourage young student researchers through Poster Award Competition and Young Research Forum at the conference venue.